J. (Johan) Ninan

 Research interests

 He has conducted extensive studies on infrastructure megaprojects in various countries, including Australia, India, the UK, and the Netherlands.
-His research findings have been widely published in esteemed journals, such as Policy & Society, International Journal of Project Management, Project Management Journal, and Construction Management and Economics.
+His research findings have been widely published in esteemed journals, such as Policy & Society, International Journal of Project Management, Project Management Journal, Construction Management and Economics, and Journal of Management in Engineering.
 Additionally, he contributes to the SAGE research methods collection titled "Doing Research Online" (DRO), and serves as the editor for the special collection on 'Novel Research Methodologies, Methods and Data in Project Studies.'

 Expertise